Hussien-K11/Simple-SIEM-Simulation/README.md

 ---

-### Rule 2 – Password Spraying Detection
+### Rule 2 – Password Spraying Detection (Horizontal Attack)
-Unlike brute-force attacks, this rule detects horizontal attempts where many usernames are targeted from a single IP.
-It reflects stealthier behaviour designed to avoid account lockouts.
+When attackers try many usernames with one password from a single IP, they often avoid account lockouts.
+This rule detects that pattern early by tracking unique usernames per source.

 <details>
 <summary>See how this rule works, why it matters, and what it looks like in action</summary>

 **Analyst Note:**
-I designed this rule to detect password spraying, which avoids triggering lockouts by spreading login attempts across multiple usernames.
-It required a shift in thinking compared to Rule 1.
-Instead of counting raw login failures, I focused on unique usernames within a 60-second period.
-This helped me practise recognising slower, stealthier attacks that are easy to miss.
+Unlike vertical brute-force attacks, password spraying takes a broader approach.
+I had to shift my thinking from volume to variety — looking at how many **different** usernames an IP tries.
+I grouped logs by IP, counted the number of unique usernames per minute, and flagged anything that crossed the threshold.
+This rule helped me practise how a SOC analyst might detect low-noise attacks that try to stay under the radar.

 **Framework Reference:**
 - **MITRE ATT&CK T1110.003** – Password Spraying